CDDRC/CDDRC_Docs/README.md

+The Cardiovascular Developmental Biology Data Resource Center was created to...

-This page contains documentation for users of the CDDRC.
+This page contains technical documentation for users of the CDDRC.

 * [Mosaic](mosaic)
 * [Data Pipelines](data_pipelines)